beastapple/100-days-of-code/r1-log.md

 ### R1D5 28 Jan
 I couldn't get the project to work right with multiple file uploads so I think I need to trigger it somehow to only start the work after all the files have been uploaded, then it needs to check for duplicates, then I can explode the data to analyse the SIC codes.
 Onwards!

+### R1D6 29 Jan
+Class day!
+Today was lesson 6 of 8, whereby we're starting our group projects.
+We reviewed using APIs in python which was super helpful.
+I was paired with two people to use python to create a "top trumps" Pokemon game, assigning random pokemon to the player and the opponent.
+Spent time learning more about how functions work to be able to use them for this example, but also for the companies analysis project.
+I think that'll help with the issues I had earlier - if I use a button to trigger a function, that should fix the issue.
+Onwards!